leonchen83/uc_pircbotx/README.md

     $ vim /etc/uc_pircbotx.json # edit to suit your needs
     $ sudo ucbot-ctl

+### Running as a docker container
+This is still experimental - I need to find a clean way of doing configuration files (and allow loading of Jars from a volume ;P)

+   $ mvn package
+   $ vim src/main/resources/uc_pircbotx.json.example # Edit the configuration file to match your needs
+   $ sudo docker build -t unitycoders/ircbot:0.3
+   $ sudo docker run -it unitycoders/ircbot:0.3 # add -d to run in background

 ### Maven With IDEs
 #### Maven With Eclipse
 The maven website has tutorials on using maven with eclipse.
 You can see them at http://maven.apache.org/guides/mini/guide-ide-eclipse.html.